Hinson was the representative for Mississippi’s 4th congressional district and was a Republican. He served from 1979 to 1982.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Hinson is shown as a purple triangle. (analysis methodology)
+Hinson is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1982 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - H.R.
 1105 (97th): Smaller Enterprise Regulatory Improvement Act

-From Jan 1979 to Apr 1981, Hinson missed 160 of 1,292 roll call votes, which is 12.4%.
-This is worse than the median of 7.1% among the lifetime records of representatives serving in Apr 1981.
+From Jan 1979 to Apr 1981, Hinson missed 175 of 1,294 roll call votes, which is 13.5%.
+This is much worse than the median of 7.8% among the lifetime records of representatives serving in Apr 1981.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information